Food provides energy and many vital nutrients. Some healthy foods include fish, poultry, eggs, vegetables, fruits and grains.

 The nutrients in food are chemical compounds that our bodies use to function and stay healthy.
 Plants and autotrophs can create some nutrients themselves, but most of them must be consumed, which is known as heterotrophic nutrition.
 Nutrients that our body can't make on its own are called essential.
 Carbohydrates, proteins and fats are all examples of essential nutrients.

 Nutrients are measured in terms of their energy value, which is usually expressed as calories.
 The more calories a food contains, the more energy it will give us.
-If you have any sort of concerns concerning where and the best ways to utilize FromFarmToPlate, you could contact us at the web page.
 Choose mostly whole grains, fruits and vegetables, lean meats, nuts, seeds and legumes, while limiting sugar and saturated fats (found in butter, lard and cream) and trans-fats (especially industrially-produced ones).
 The nutritional benefits of healthy eating include lower rates of malnutrition and improved infant, child and maternal health; stronger immune systems; healthier hearts; better mental alertness; and a reduced risk of non-communicable diseases.